martinvks/framer/README.md

 ```
 $ httptestrunner poison -d ./requests https://martinvks.no
-FILE                     STATUS  LENGTH  RETRY  POISONED  URL                                                                                        ERROR
+FILE                         STATUS  LENGTH  RETRY  POISONED  ERROR
-get.json                 200     1038
+get.json                     200     222
+x-forwarded-host.json        200     222
-x-forwarded-host.json    404     0
+x-http-method-override.json  405     0
-x-forwarded-host.json    404     0       true   true      https://martinvks.no?id=dcbeef4b-8c08-4ef4-a5c5-d8da1eec9604
+x-http-method-override.json  405     0       true   true
-x-forwarded-scheme.json  200     1038
 ```

 The poison command will:
 1. Fetch the target resource with a normal GET request
 2. For each of the json request files, send the (possibly malformed) request with a unique id query param
-3. If the status code or the length of the response body is different from the normal GET request, retry the request with a normal GET request and the same id query param
+3. If the response is cacheable and different from the normal GET request, retry the request with a normal GET request and the same id query param
-4. If the status code or the length of the response body is still different, log the url as poisoned
+4. If the response is still different, log it as poisoned

+The poison command compares status code, location header and response body length.
-Since it only compares the status code and the length of the response body this command will produce a lot of false positives if the content of the target resource is dynamically created.
+Since dynamically created resources have varying response length this command might produce a lot of false positives.

 ## JSON request files